s-victor/rF2CarIconGenerator/README.md

 While `Start Monitoring` enabled, this tool monitors `UserData\ScreenShots` folder for any changes made recently.
 If newly created screenshot is detected in this folder, this tool will automatically retrieve corresponding vehicle skin livery file name (VEH) info from `rF2 Rest API`, and rename new screenshot with this skin file name.
 Then it automatically activates icon set generating process and saving them to `ScreenShots\IconOutput` folder.

-### What happens if I took multiple screenshots of the same car skin livery
+### What happens if multiple screenshots are taken for the same skin livery

-Newer screenshot will simply override older ones of the same skin livery, so there will be only one icon set for the same car skin livery.
+Newer screenshot will simply override older ones of the same skin livery, and icon set will be regenerated for the same skin livery.

+### Rest API & URL Port

+The auto-renaming feature relies on rF2's `Rest API` to function correctly, which this tool will automatically connect to Rest API `URL Port` to retrieve vehicle data.
+This `URL Port` value, by game's default setting, points towards `5397`, which will work out of box automatically.

+However, under extremely rare cases, the game may change its default Rest API `Port` value to something else, which could cause connection failure for this tool and show an `Error (abort)` message in `Vehicle File Name` box.
+If that happens, you will need to manually edit game's `player.json` file and fix the port value back to `5397`.
+This file is located in following folder:
+- For main game: `rFactor 2\UserData\player`
+- For Dev Mode: `rFactor 2\ModDev\UserData\player`

+Once found `player.json` file, open it with notepad, search for `"WebUI port"`, and change its value back to `5397`, then save it (make sure game is closed before saving the file), and restart game to take effect.

 ### Regenerate icons

-It is possible to regenerate icons by clicking `Regenerate Icon`, provided that icon source files are available in `ScreenShots` folder.
+It is possible to regenerate icons by clicking `Regenerate Icon`, provided that original screenshot files are available in `ScreenShots` folder.
 Generating progress can be viewed from `log` and `status bar`.
 Note, any screenshot file that starts with `GRAB_` prefix are excluded from regenerating process.

 ![gen_icon](https://github.com/user-attachments/assets/c9fa71f7-8ebc-4a77-b493-faee826ac156)